-The permittee must develop and implement at least one education and outreach activity to those businesses identified in Part I.E.1.a.i.(A).
-Educational materials and activities, individually or as a whole, must describe water quality impacts associated with illicit discharges and the improper disposal of waste, the behaviors of concern, and actions that the business can take to reduce the likelihood of illicit discharges and the improper disposal of waste. ii.
-Education and Outreach Activities Table: Each year, the permittee must implement at least four education and outreach activities (bulleted items) and at least two must be from the Active and Interactive Outreach column.
+The permittee must develop and implement at least one education and outreach activity to one or more targeted user populations, businesses, vendors, concessionaires, tenants or contractors identified in Part I.E.1.a.i.(A).
+Educational materials and activities, individually or as a whole, must describe water quality impacts associated with illicit discharges and the improper disposal of waste, the behaviors of concern, and actions that the vendor, concessionaire, tenant, contractor or general public can take to reduce the likelihood of illicit discharges and the improper disposal of waste.

+Education and Outreach Activities Table: Each calendar year, the permittee must implement at least four education and outreach activities (bulleted items) and at least two must be from the Active and Interactive Outreach column.
 The activities can be the same from year to year or be different each year.
+The permittee can meet the requirements of this section through contribution to a collaborative program to evaluate, identify, target, and provide education and outreach that meet the requirements of this section.